20 Dec What Are Fiber Lasers Good For?

 Our new high-power fiber laser makes deep (0.3 millimeters) marks in a single pass!
 That speed and depth make the 100-Watt laser perfect for applications like creating vehicle identification number (VIN) marks in the automotive industry or part identifiers for avionics.

 Manufacturers are excited.
 We sold three of these new fiber laser systems while they were still being tested!

 With the breakthrough of the 100-Watt Fiber Laser, it’s tempting to say the industry has reached its pinnacle.
 What more could anyone possibly expect from a fiber laser?

 We intend to find out.

-Our engineers know that the robust nature of fiber laser machines, combined with the precise beam they produce, point toward a future of ever-faster and less-expensive marking devices.
+Our engineers know that the robust nature and precise beams of fiber laser machines indicate a future of faster, less expensive marking devices.

 In fact, they have a few surprises up their sleeves already.
-So stay tuned.
+Stay tuned.

 Contact Telesis Technologies, Inc. for Fiber Laser Marking Systems

 If you’re looking to reap the benefits of fiber laser technology, choose Telesis Technologies, Inc. as your provider.
 Offering a large variety of permanent marking and traceability solutions, we’re ready to deliver a fiber laser marking system that speaks to your needs.